burnedpopcorn/UTMT-Enhanced-Tools/BetterExportAssetsOrder/readme.md

 Which was improved by me, burnedpopcorn180

-> This Script Should work for both UTMT and UnderAnalyzer (GUI), although UnderAnalyzer has yet to be tested
+> This Script works for both UTMT and UnderAnalyzer (GUI)

 BetterExportAssetsOrder Changes:
 - Made output text file more readable